SvilenGrandzhan/codewars/README.md

 # codewars

-All my katas from CodeWars
+All my katas from CodeWars.
+Different JS exercises